rashmikaz/new_library_management_system/README.md

 Project Description

-This Library Management System is a desktop-based application designed to streamline library operations for both administrators and users.
-The application has two primary sides:
+This Library Management System is a Java-based application designed to streamline library operations.
+The project features a user-friendly UI developed with JavaFX and leverages Hibernate ORM for efficient database interaction.
+The application is backed by a MySQL database and consists of two primary components:

-- Admin Side
+01 User Side

-- User Side
+02 Admin Side

 This project is built using the following technologies: